Holidays in Miami

 It’s a luxury holiday haven for the cool and chic but it’s surrounded by epic wildlife experiences, too.
 Tropical gardens speckle the urban environment, magnificent manatees can be spotted off the Florida coast and alligators fill the wetlands of Everglades National Park.
 Miami is much more than just a one-dimensional city beach destination!

-Miami’s trendiest neighbourhood is like a scene straight from Baywatch.
+Miami’s trendiest neighbourhood, South Beach, is like a scene straight from Baywatch.
 Bronzed locals stroll the promenade, rollerbladers whizz past palms and the dazzling white sands are sprinkled with sun-worshippers.
 South Beach (or SoBe as it’s popularly called) is possibly the coolest slice of coastline in the country, a strip where hip bars and restaurants aren’t in short supply and the nightlife is so vibrant you can’t help but be sucked in by its magnetism.

 While Ocean Drive runs parallel to South Beach, even if the sparkling sands weren’t there its treasure trove of art deco architecture means it’s a landmark in itself.
 It has the largest concentration of 1920s and 30s resort-style architecture in the world and the sight of the pastel-coloured buildings lining the boulevard is like a throwback to the great American summers of the past.
 Boutique hotels now inhabit many of them, so you can stay in a piece of living history.
 Geometric grandeur has never looked so good, with tropical motifs adding a Miami twist to their facades.